.01

 SanDwich Seva

 The primary activity for the MFF from 2008-2020 was the “sandwich seva” (seva is a Sanskrit word meaning “selfless service”) every Thursday in conjunction with Shiva Sai Mandir, 1390 S. Pennsylvania St., Denver, in which approximately 140 sack lunches were distributed each week to the Colorado Coalition for the Homeless, Emerson St. Senior Center, and other metro locations.
 We provided over 85,000 meals to the homeless through this initiative.
-This Seva is projected to begin again in 2023, perhaps in other locations.
+This endeavor was ended with the Covid Pandemic in 2020, and Bruce and Martha Mitchell moved out of the area.
+They have since begun to serve others in a different part of the state.